Written by 12:00 pm Articles

 While Gaja’s fans applaud his world-class wines, cynics often claim that his modern winemaking methods have changed the tipicità of his Nebbiolo.
 Yet these same critics often fail to note that Gaja persists with more traditional techniques whenever he thinks them worthwhile.
 He is among the few top producers in Italy who still resist selected yeasts for the alcoholic fermentation, except in very difficult years when, as a last resort, he will add a small amount of nutrients to feed the native yeasts.
 Gaja’s use of barriques has also come under fire by advocates of traditional Nebbiolo.
 But it should be pointed out that all his Nebbiolo wines are aged one year in barriques of various ages and one year in giant, perfectly maintained Slavonian casks that are, on average, 100 years old, so the new-wood sensations are minimal.

-Read the article: Gaja Barbaresco over four decades: 1961-2003
+Read the full article: Gaja Barbaresco over four decades: 1961-2003